Erik4052/openForgeAssignment/README.md

 ### Key Features

 Standalone Components: This application follows Angular's standalone components feature, which allows for more modular development without the need for NgModules.
-New Dependency Injection System: The project uses Angular's new dependency injection system (inject()) for cleaner and more concise code, eliminating the need for constructor-based injection.
+## New Dependency Injection System
+The project uses Angular's new dependency injection system (inject()) for cleaner and more concise code, eliminating the need for constructor-based injection.
+## GitHub API Integration
-GitHub API Integration: Fetches user data from the GitHub API with the ability to paginate and search users by login.
+Fetches user data from the GitHub API with the ability to paginate and search users by login.
+#### Search Functionality
-Search Functionality: Includes a search bar to find users by their GitHub login.
+Includes a search bar to find users by their GitHub login.
+#### Infinite Scroll
-Infinite Scroll: Loads more users as you scroll down, utilizing Ionic's infinite scroll component.
+Loads more users as you scroll down, utilizing Ionic's infinite scroll component.
 Removed Test Files
 During the development of this project, all unnecessary test files (such as *.spec.ts) were removed, as they were not required for this proof-of-concept application.